 In 1941, as part of an effort to remain strictly neutral, the Dublin government made a deal with both Berlin and London whereby any soldier, sailor or pilot captured on Irish soil, whether ...
 See full summary »

 Tasha Robson, 16, has run away from home!
 While she rides the waves aboard the large ferry heading from South Shields, England to Scandinavia in search of her unknown father, "The Viking" all is less than calm in the Robson household.

 Three intertwined stories of lost and unspoken love and the resulting secrets are presented.
 In one, which begins in 1941 Branagan, Michigan, twenty-one year old Ethel Ann socializes primarily with three male friends, who are all in love with her.
 She only loves one, Teddy Gordon, their mutual love known within the group.
 Her parents would never approve of Teddy, the poor country boy, who is building a house for her eventually to be able to show her parents that he is worth something in his love for her.
-Their relationship is interrupted by the US entry into the war, into which all three men are going into battle.
-Before their departure, the three men enter into a pact unknown to Ethel Ann.
-In two, which also takes place in Branagan but in 1991, WWII USAF veteran, septuagenarian Chuck Harris, after an illness, has just passed away.
+Their relationship is interrupted by the U.S. entry into the war, into which all three men are going into battle.
+Before their departure, the three men enter into a pact unbeknownst to Ethel Ann.
+In two, which also takes place in Branagan, but in 1991, World War II U.S. Army Air Forces veteran, septuagenarian Chuck Harris, after an illness, has just passed away.
 Those that knew him always considered him the reliable one.
-His death leaves a void in his family as there has always been a distance between his wife and ...Written by
+His death leaves a void in his family, as there has always been ...Written by

 Was this review helpful to you?